We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |Main ingredients||tranexamic acid, kojic acid, niacinamide, and hepes|

-The formulation of this serum may suit those with dry, normal, oily, or combination skin types, and a person can apply three to five drops twice per day to their face.
+The formulation of this serum may suit those with dry, normal, oily, or combination skin types, and a person can apply three to five drops to their face twice per day.

 The company recommends using SkinCeuticals vitamin C and a sunscreen with a sun protection factor (SPF) of 50 or higher after applying this serum in the morning.

-Also, many people adding product reviews advised that the formulation is lightweight and helped fade acne scars.
+Also, many users who wrote product reviews said that the formulation is lightweight and helps fade their acne scars.

 |Main ingredients||lactic acid, kojic acid, and arbutin|